bhisaac/5eFP/5eFP-SRD.md

 The result of a successful or failed saving throw is also detailed in the effect that allows the save.
 Usually, a successful save means that a creature suffers no harm, or reduced harm, from an effect.

+# Time

+TBA

+# Movement

+TBA

+# The Environment

+TBA

+## Vision and Light

+The most fundamental tasks of adventuring—noticing danger, finding hidden objects, hitting an enemy in combat, and targeting a spell, to name just a few—rely heavily on a character’s ability to see.
+Magical darkness and other effects that obscure vision can prove a significant hindrance.

+> 5eFP games obscure unexplored areas of a map with obscuring tiles.
+This fog-of-war effect is removed as PCs explore map tiles.
+Unless otherwise indicated, all revealed map tiles are lit by bright light.
+So, there is no dim light condition, and 5eFP games do not use dark vision rules nor cantrips whose sole purpose is to shed light, such as _light_ or _dancing lights_.
+This is a deliberate design feature to simplify combat on a grid.

+A given area might be lightly or heavily obscured.
+In a **lightly obscured** area, such as patchy fog, or moderate foliage, creatures have disadvantage on WIS checks that rely on sight.

+A **heavily obscured** area—such as magical darkness, opaque fog, or dense foliage—blocks vision entirely.
+A creature effectively suffers from the blinded condition (see appendix [...]) when trying to see something in that area.

+The presence or absence of light in an environment creates two categories of illumination: bright light and darkness.

+**Bright light** lets most creatures see normally.
+Even gloomy days provide bright light.

+**Darkness** creates a heavily obscured area.
+Characters face darkness in an area of magical darkness.

+### Blindsight

+A creature with blindsight can perceive its surroundings without relying on sight, within a specific radius.
+Creatures without eyes, such as oozes, and creatures with echolocation or heightened senses, such as bats and true dragons, have this sense.

+> 5eFP does not use the darkvision feature.

+### Truesight

+A creature with truesight can, out to a specific range, see in magical darkness, see invisible creatures and objects, automatically detect visual illusions and succeed on saving throws against them, and perceives the original form of a shapechanger or a creature that is transformed by magic.

+Furthermore, the creature can see into the Ethereal Plane.

+## Food and Water

+Obtaining food and water is included when PCs spend coin on rest and repairs.
+Characters who do not spend coin on rest and repairs suffer the effects of exhaustion (see appendix [...]) during the next game session.
+Exhaustion caused by not resting and repairing can’t be removed until the character spends coin on rest and repairs.

+> (This section needs to be moved to Rest and Repairs section.)

+## Interacting with Objects

+TBA

+# Resting

+TBA

+## Rest (Short Rest)

+A rest is a period of downtime, typically 1 hour long, during which a character does nothing more strenuous than eating, drinking, reading, and tending to wounds.

+PCs can discard a number of wounds equal to their level at the end of a short rest.

+## Recall (Long Rest)

+A recall occurs at the end of a game session once all adventure objectives have been completed or if the mission fails.
+Once you recall, you cannot do so again until the next game session.
+Immediately following a recall is a period of extended downtime.
+If you spend coin on rest and repairs, this downtime includes an extended rest, typically at least 8 hours long, during which a character sleeps or performs light activities.
+You may use 1 or more rounds of downtime after you recall.
+Additional rounds of downtime cost 1 coin each.

+After spending coin on rest and repairs, you discard any wounds you may have.

+A character who recalls dead or who recalls stabilized at MAX Wounds cannot gain any benefits from a recall until revived or healed.

 # Adventuring

 TBA